FAQs from cities

 What support is available to my city to help it become a Global Active City?

-You may ask for a Diagnostic Visit; a small delegation from the Active Well-being Initiative will come to your city to write a high-level report of your current resources, assets, challenges and opportunities, with a few initial recommendations to guide your city on its Global Active City pathway.
+You may ask for a Diagnostic Visit; a small delegation from the GAC team will come to your city to write a high-level report of your current resources, assets, challenges and opportunities, with a few initial recommendations to guide your city on its Global Active City pathway.
 The report will contain a number of personalised recommendations written for your city.
 You may also attend a Lead Officer Workshop, delivered by a team of international experts, to gain in-depth information about the standard, together with each of the main elements of how to implement the approach and get certified.
 If you wish, we can refer you to external partners who can provide extra help and fieldwork.

 How does my city get certified as a Global Active City?